TrebledJ/trebledj.github.io/content/posts/infosec/writeup-likes/2024-08-10-automating-boolean-sql-injection-with-python.md

 ## Optimisations with Binary Search

 One quick and simple optimisation whenever we’re searching an ordered sequence is to apply binary search.
 This drastically reduces the max number of requests for each character from 96 to 7.^[This should make sense in bit terms.
 We only need 7 queries to figure out the 7 bits of an ASCII character.
 (The first bit is assumed to be 0.)
-Most Boolean-Based Blind SQLi throwaway scripts don't do binary search because the algorithm is tricky to get right.
-But it's useful to know, and can be applied to time-based blind SQLi as well for massive time discounts.]
+Most Boolean-Based SQLi throwaway scripts don't do binary search because the algorithm is tricky to get right.
+But it's useful to know, and can be applied to time-based SQLi (another type of blind SQLi) as well for massive time discounts.]

 This is a good thing for real life engagements: fewer iterations → less traffic → more sneaky → better opsec.